Workers Remove First Chunk Of Destroyed Baltimore Bridge

 “The first lift was made last night after the cutting of the top portion of one of the northern sections of the Key Bridge was completed,” said US Coast Guard spokeswoman Kimberly Reaves in a statement.

-He said adverse weather conditions and underwater debris meant divers were unable to assist.
+Moore told CNN that a huge crane - the Chesapeake 1,000 that can lift 1,000 pounds - was being used in the salvage operation.

-Moore told CNN that a huge crane -- the Chesapeake 1,000 that can lift 1,000 tons -- was being used in the salvage operation.
+Video footage shared on Saturday by the Unified Command - the overall response team that includes the US Coast Guard - showed sparks flying as crews suspended in cages cut through an upper section of bridge.

-However, the multi-agency task force overseeing the operation said two smaller cranes -- one weighing 650 tons and another at 330 tons -- were actually being used in this work.
+Moore said the recovery would be a“long road,” adding“but movement is happening.”
+The difficult conditions have hampered efforts to recover the bodies of the road workers - all Latino immigrants - who died when the bridge collapsed, with just two of six bodies recovered so far.

 Legal Disclaimer: